Is burial of surplus pesticides and empty containers a preferred disposal method?

 Study for the Structural Pest Control Applicator Test.
 Utilize flashcards and multiple choice questions with hints and explanations to enhance your preparation.
 Get ready to pass your exam effectively!

-Burial of surplus pesticides and empty containers is not a preferred method of disposal due to several environmental and safety concerns.
-This practice can lead to the leaching of hazardous substances into the soil and groundwater, which can pose risks to ecosystems, human health, and local wildlife.
+Burial of surplus pesticides and empty containers is not a preferred disposal method due to environmental and safety concerns.
+When pesticides are buried, there is a risk of leaching into the soil and water supply, which can harm ecosystems and human health.
+Regulations often prohibit this practice because it can lead to long-term contamination issues.

 Subscribe